 The Suffolk-Nansemond Chapter of the Izaak Walton League of America, chartered in June of 1954, is a 501(c)(3) non-profit organization dedicated to the conservation, maintenance and protection of the soil, forest, water, and other natural resources of the city of Suffolk, VA and surrounding areas; and to promoting means and opportunities for educating the public about their enjoyment and wholesome utilization.

 We are proud of our Members’ accomplishments each year.
-At our annual chapter banquet we present the Tobin award.
+At the regular monthly dinner meeting each September, we present the annual Tobin award.
 There is only one Tobin Award given by the chapter each year.
 The award recognizes the chapter’s most outstanding and dedicated member for contributions made throughout the year.

-We encourage you to take a few moments to browse this website at your leisure to find our more about our Chapter.
-(To browse through Chapter awards from previous years in chronological sequence, filter on the Awards category from the News articles submenu.)
+To browse through the list of chapter awards from previous years in chronological sequence, filter on the Awards category from the News articles submenu.